harplife/zettelkasten/study_LearnOpenGL.md

 # Getting Started
+Learning Goal:
+- Learn Graphics Pipeline.
+- Learn how to make a graphics program with OpenGL.
+- Learn how to make a game engine with OpenGL.
+- Make a simple 3D editor.
+- Implement one of Pixar's researches.

 ## OpenGL
 ### What is OpenGL
 - OpenGL is a specification that is developed and maintained by the Khronos Group.